 Here are some reasons why so many horses and foals find their way to rescues like FHHR:

-We hope that you find our website both informative and enjoyable.
 If you have any questions, please feel free to contact us at any time!
 We are always in need of donations and volunteers!